fishingandforaging/fishingandforaging.github.io/what-we-do.md

 ---
-layout: post
+layout: default
-title:  "What We Do"
-date:   2023-03-17 14:17:20 +0100
-categories:
+permalink: /what-we-do/
+title: what we do
 ---
-Extraction and processing of raw materials from the sea has been one of the basic prerequisites for survival and development in Bohuslän since time immemorial.

 The inshore waters of the Swedish west coast are home to some of the finest shellfish in the world and at least twenty edible species are to be found in the coastal waters of northern bohuslän.
-Very few of these species are commercially exploited.

 We work primarily with the following;
 Oysters (pacific and native), Blue mussels, Norway lobster, Brown crab and Lobster.